EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-web.md

 ## Organization of the Protein Detail Page

 Each cluster representative from the Protein Database has a dedicated detail page.
-This page contains metadata about the protein and, if available, its 3D structure as predicted by the [ESM Metagenomics Atlas](https://esmatlas.com/).
+This page includes metadata about the protein and, when available, its 3D structure as predicted by the [ESM Metagenomics Atlas](https://esmatlas.com/) team.
+Not all clusters have a predicted structure, as the release cycles of MGnify Proteins and the ESM Atlas are independent.
+The MGnify team is not involved in the protein structure predictions; instead, we link this service in this portal, which is generously provided by the ESM Atlas team for the community.

 ### Protein Information